 Give way to walkers and horses; control your speed and avoid bunching when travelling in large groups.

 Announce your presence when approaching horses and walkers from the rear, to avoid startling them, ideally with a bell as it is more friendly and less startling than a shout!

 Hard breaking and skidding can lead to soil erosion, particularly on the delicate moorland soils, so please brake sensibly and avoid excessively worn routes, especially during wet weather

 Follow the Countryside Code

 Exmoor has played host to both downhill and cross-country events, as well as tracks for adventure racing.
-Up coming for 2015 is the annual Exmoor Explorer, a mountain bike marathon offering routes of 12, 24 and 36 miles.

 - Exmoor Events Calendar